build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ## Setting up the new AWS environment accounts

 Similar to the bootstrapping of the base infrastructure, we need to bootstrap the three new AWS account for our `dev`, `test`, and `prod` environments.
 We will use our `main-infra` repository to manage this for us.
 Since we already have a bucket for storing state files in, we will use the same one, but change the `key` in the `backend` configuration block for our environment accounts to ensure we don't overwrite the current one.
 As we will be using different AWS accounts, we need a mechanism for our workflows to be able to access them.
 We will be using the IAM role [assume](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) functionality.
-This works by adding a trust policy to the IAM roles in each of the environment accounts by specifying that our `main` account may assume the roles in our environment accounts, and only perform actions as defined by this role.
+This works by specifying that our main account may assume the roles in our environment accounts, and only perform actions as defined by this role.
+These actions are defined in a trust policy that is added to the IAM roles.
 We then add an additional policy to our existing IAM workflow roles in our `main` account allowing them to assume the equivalent role in each environment account.
-This means that the PR branch role can only assume the PR branch role in each account to prevent accidental infrastructure changes, and similarly the `main` branch role can only assume the equivalent `main` branch role.
+This means that the pull request (PR) branch role can only assume the PR branch role in each account to prevent accidental infrastructure changes, and similarly the `main` branch role can only assume the equivalent `main` branch role.
 The diagram below visualizes the process:

 ![Diagram showing the PR branch IAM role requesting temp credentials, and using them to assume the role in the dev account](./images/main_account_assuming_role_in_dev.png)